-Blush is one of my favorite makeup products, partially because it’s so easy to apply (and you can use your fingers if you dare), and partially because with just a few swipes of color, you can wake up an otherwise tired and dull face (similar to what mascara is for eyes).
-But the way most women use blush is like finger painting in the dark, wrong colors, wrong technique, wrong positioning.
-I, too, was curious to right these wrongs thus leading me to celebrity makeup artist – Cindy Crawford, Olivia Wilde, Demi Moore – and fellow blogger, Robin Black, for a crash course in all things blushing.
+Blush is one of my favorite beauty products, partially because it’s so easy to apply (and you can use your fingers if you dare), and partially because with just a few swipes of color, you can awaken an otherwise tired and dull face (similar to what mascara is for eyes).
+But the way most women use blush is like finger painting in the dark: Wrong colors, wrong technique, wrong positioning.
+I, too, was curious to right these wrongs thus leading me to celebrity makeup artist to Cindy Crawford, Olivia Wilde, and Demi Moore, and fellow blogger, Robin Black, for a crash course in all things blushing.

 Beauty Banter: What is the difference between cool vs. warm skin tones?